-Weekly master classes for the clarinet studio involve mock orchestral auditions, fundamental enforcement, chamber music performances, solo recital performances, guest master classes and many other types of performance opportunities.
+Weekly studio classes and regular master classes for clarinet students involve mock orchestral auditions, reinforcement of fundamentals, chamber music performances, solo recital performances, guest master classes, and many other types of performance opportunities.
 We encourage students to support their colleagues with positive and constructive feedback.
-It is a learning environment open to making mistakes without consequence in larger public performances.Master Classes at Oberlin
+Oberlin cultivates a learning environment in which students are open to making mistakes without consequence in larger public performances.Master Classes at Oberlin

 Time to Play

 Conservatory faculty maintain active performance schedules while remaining accessible and committed to their students.
 Individual instruction is paramount to helping students develop their mechanical, technical, stylistic, psychological, and musical skills.

-“Preparing students for today’s music field is ever-changing.
+Preparing students for today’s music field is ever-changing.
 Oberlin provides an atmosphere of growth and preparation for my undergraduate students to expand their musical knowledge.
 It is my aim to present traditional and modern teaching methods to prepare each individual to find their career path while promoting a healthy and happy environment to work with their peers.

 Life After Oberlin